music-encoding/guidelines/_guidelines-v3/10-critApp/04-critAppNesting.md

 of a
 measure, but differ in the content of the added measure:

-{% include plainExample.html example="./v3/examples/critApp/critApp-sample206.xml" valid="false" %}
+{% include plainExample.html example="examples/critApp/critApp-sample206.xml" valid="false" version=page.version %}

 When nesting [app]({{ site.baseurl }}/{{ page.version }}/elements/app.html){:.link_odd_elementSpec} elements, it is important that the value(s) in the